tanboonjoon/main/src/test/data/ManualTesting/TestScript.md

 `find type/all` <br>
 `find type/overdue` <br>
 `find type/mark` <br>
-Description : Test should be able to search task using keywords. <br>
+Description : Tester should be able to search task using keywords. <br>

 Steps no. | Steps | Test Data | ExpectedResult
 --- | :---------------- | :---------------- | :----------------